 This card doesn’t have any foreign transaction fees (like many other cards) — and has an $95 annual fee.

 Marriott Rewards® Premier Business Credit Card

-If you have a small business, the Marriott Rewards® Premier Business Credit Card might be just the ticket to some free hotel nights and a way to earn Gold elite status with Marriott Rewards.
+If you have a small business, the Marriott Rewards® Premier Business Credit Card might be just the ticket to some free hotel nights and a way to earn Gold elite status with Marriott.

 Like the personal version of the card, you will earn 5X points per dollar spent at Marriott and Starwood hotel properties.
 You will earn 2X points per dollar spent on airline tickets bought directly from airlines.

 Additionally, you will earn 2X points per dollar spent at restaurants, office supply stores, car rental agencies, and on cable, internet, and phone service purchases.
 All other purchases will earn 1X points per dollar spent.

-The sign-up bonus for the Marriott Rewards® Premier Business Credit Card is often similar to the personal version at around 80,000 Marriott Rewards points.
+The sign-up bonus for the Marriott Rewards® Premier Business Credit Card is often similar to the personal version at around 80,000 Marriott points.
 There will also be a minimum spending requirement to earn this sign-up bonus.
 The offer varies, so check the details of the offer at the time of application.

-One key difference between this card and the Marriott Rewards® Premier Credit Card is that you can earn Gold Elite Status with Marriott Rewards by spending $50,000 during your account year.
+One key difference between this card and the Marriott Rewards® Premier Credit Card is that you can earn Gold Elite Status with Marriott by spending $50,000 during your account year.
 Your account year starts when you open the account and ends after 12 statements.
 Unfortunately, with the new Marriott program, Gold status no longer includes breakfast or club lounge access.

 This card does not incur foreign transaction fees and has a $99 annual fee.

 Earn Elite Status Nights

 Additionally, you will receive these 15 nights each year you maintain the account.
-These 15 nights are enough to automatically earn you Silver elite status with Marriott Rewards, and you’ll be well on your way to Gold status.
+These 15 nights are enough to automatically earn you Silver elite status with Marriott, and you’ll be well on your way to Gold status.